zaynebmellouli/GrooveGalaxy/README.md

 Now that all the networks and machines are up and running, we have implemented some features to our application.

 **Progressive Streaming:**
 - Music is streamed progressively and securely, allowing users to start listening to the content before it's fully downloaded.
 - Users can enjoy a seamless listening experience without waiting for the entire file to be downloaded.
+Achieving this using threads.

 ![](img/playback.jpeg)